Chris McCormick Research Archive

 I’m sure pricing will change over time, it does seem to fluctuate a little (perhaps it’s based partly on current demand?) and I’m not sure how much your location factors in.

 Despite all that, it still seems worth sharing some hard numbers to serve as rough estimates.
-Here’s what I’m seeing today (April 10th, 2024), in southern California.
+Here’s what I’m seeing as of March 2026, in southern California.

 Because a unit costs 1/10th of a dollar, you can easily calculate the price by shifting the decimal point one place to the left.